Automated Molecular Concept Generation and Labeling with Large Language Models: AutoMolCo: automated molecular concept generation and labeling

 \textbf{Step 2: Concept Labeling} Following the concept generation step, we then label the generated concepts for each data instance.
 Compared to human labeling, which requires domain knowledge and can be labor-intensive.
 Labeling with LLMs is streamlined to a process of interaction with a single LLM interface, which can be easily scaled and minimizes human error.
 This automation with LLMs is crucial for efficiently processing large volumes of data encountered in molecular studies.
 In this step, we consider three different labeling strategies to enhance labeling quality.

-\textit{Labeling Strategy 1: Direct LLM prompting} We prompt LLMs directly to assign each data instance numerical or categorical labels for the generated concepts from Step 1.
-Similar to concept generation, this strategy builds up on the idea that LLMs can be treated as integrated knowledge bases for retrieving useful information.
+\textit{Labeling Strategy 1: Direct LLM prompting.} We prompt LLMs directly to assign each data instance numerical or categorical labels for the generated concepts from Step 1.
+Similar to concept generation, this strategy relies on that LLMs can be treated as integrated knowledge bases for retrieving useful information.
 For each data instance, we provide LLMs with the molecule names or SMILES strings.
 The prompt is shown in Figure~\ref{figure:llm_prompt} Step 2.

-\textit{Labeling Strategy 2: Function code generation with LLMs} Since LLMs are particularly skilled in code generation, we explore a second approach for concept labeling: generate functions in Python code for computing the concept labels.
+\textit{Labeling Strategy 2: Function code generation with LLMs.} Since LLMs are particularly skilled in code generation, we explore a second approach for concept labeling: generate functions in Python code for computing the concept labels.
 The function generation approach has two advantages.
 Firstly, it greatly reduces the need for repeated LLM API calls.
 Only a single API call is required for each concept to obtain the function code, as opposed to making a separate call for each data instance in the direct label prompting case.
 Secondly, the generated functions can utilize preprocessed dataset features as function arguments, such as atom types in terms of node features and molecule structures in terms of adjacency matrix.
 These features provide more direct information beyond molecule names or SMILES strings.
 Leveraging these features, the LLM-generated functions can offer more nuanced and accurate concept labels, enhancing the effectiveness of \method.
 The prompt is shown in Figure~\ref{figure:function_generation} in Appendix~\ref{app:prompts}.